-The Plan covers infusion therapy services and supplies when prior authorized and ordered by a professional provider as a part of an infusion therapy regimen.
-For some medications, authorization may be limited to preferred home infusion providers or provider office infusion only.
-When authorization is limited to preferred home infusion providers or provider office, infusion therapy administered at a hospital outpatient facility or other in-network provider may not be covered.
+Infusion therapy services and supplies are covered when prior authorized and ordered by a professional provider as a part of an infusion therapy regimen.
+For some medications, authorization may be limited to preferred medication suppliers, home infusion providers or provider office infusion only.
+When authorization is limited to a certain provider or setting, medications obtained from other suppliers or infusion therapy administered at a hospital outpatient facility or other in-network provider may not be covered.
+Some infusion medications from a preferred medication supplier are covered under the pharmacy specialty medication benefit (see Section 3 and section 7.9.6).
 See section 7.9.7 for self-administered infusion therapy.